DESIRE

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-You know, the only free and fulfilled person is the one whose desires are governed by his will, and whose will is governed by God’s will.
-Therefore it is well worth our while when we submit to God so He can conform our will and desires to His will and desires.
+The only free and fulfilled person is the one whose desires are governed by his will, and whose will is governed by God’s will.
+Therefore, it is well worth our while when we submit to God so He can conform our will and desires to His will and desires.

-We are wise when we ask God to change our desires so they are identical with His desires for us.
+We are wise to ask God to change our desires to make them identical with His desires for us.

 The heart is deceitful above all things and beyond cure.
 Who can understand it?
 “I the LORD search the heart and examine the mind, to reward a man according to his conduct, according to what his deeds deserve.”
 (Jeremiah 12:9,10)